rutishauserlab/NLXMatlabUnixAPI/README.md

 February 2025, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech.
 Released Apple Silicon Binaries, which were in Beta since Feb 2024 and confirmed to work by a number of users.

-The latest version of this package can be downloaded for free from www.rutishauserlab.org/nlxtools